openintegrationhub/Data-and-Domain-Models/MasterDataModels/Collaborations/README.md

 Due to the extensive professional use of Microsoft Outlook the chosen e-mail standard is derived mostly from Outlook.

 ## Standard for calendar
-An existing standard for calendarevents is "iCalender" (RFC 5545).
+An existing standard for calendar events is "iCalender" (RFC 5545).
 In the following standard the properties of "iCalender" are incorporated and extended.

 ## Standard for tasks
 There is no existing standard for tasks.